All information on this page applies to both SharpStar2 and the original SharpStar design, unless otherwise noted.

 - If you’re still having trouble, please feel free to contact us.

-With which lenses is the SharpStar compatible?
+Which lenses is the SharpStar compatible with?

-SharpStar2 in an improved design that builds upon our original SharpStar design.
 SharpStar2 was designed to work on most DSLR and mirrorless system camera lenses.
 As with most wide field astrophotography, SharpStar2 will usually show the best results from relatively large-aperture, or “fast” lenses.
 The shorter the lens, the smaller the diffraction pattern and the more careful you’ll need to be to center your target star in the viewfinder.

 See our SharpStar2 lens compatibility chart below: